aws-samples/multi-region-org-config-rules-terraform/README.md

-# Terraform Multi-Region Organization Config Rules
+# Terraform Stack to launch AWS Config Rules

-## Installation

-Instructions for installing the Terraform software can be found [here](https://learn.hashicorp.com/terraform/getting-started/install.html).
+This Terraform stack generates a specified set of AWS Config Rules and aggregates them to a specified security account.

 ## Pre-requisites